 How Can I Improve My Quality of Life?

 Eat a healthy diet.
-Limit your consumption of sodium (salt) to less than 2,000 milligrams (2 grams) each day.
+Limit your consumption of sodium (salt) to less than 1,500 milligrams each day.
 Eat foods high in fiber and potassium.
 Limit foods high in saturated fat, cholesterol, and sugar.
 Reduce total daily intake of calories to lose weight if necessary.

 Exercise regularly.
 A regular cardiovascular exercise program, prescribed by your doctor, will improve symptoms and strength and make you feel better.
 It may also decrease heart failure progression.